 Throughout the twentieth century the prison became an internment centre for suspect spies, a wartime military detention centre and a borstal.
 In 1969 it was reopened as a local prison following substantial alterations to the site, most notably the replacement of the perimeter walls.
 The prison closed in September 2013.

-In 2009 the Abbey ruins closed.
+In 2009 the abbey ruins closed.
 This was after condition surveys highlighted that they were no longer safe to be open to the public.

 In 2010 the Abbey Quarter was conceived to pull together a number of historic buildings and monuments in the Abbey’s former precinct into one co-ordinated approach.
+Conservation work of the Ruins and Gateway and the development of a new interpretation scheme started in February 2017 and the abbey reopened on 16 June 2018.